 To have a floor in good condition, you must resort to maintenance and restoration operations depending on the state in which it’s in.

-To start the restoration of a floor, it’s necessary to remove the deteriorated surface, through an operation known as grinding.
+To start the restoration of a concrete floor, it’s necessary to remove the deteriorated surface, through an operation known as grinding.

 Generally, isn’t necessary to clean the surface before grinding, as this will remove all cracks and dirt from the floor.